-The municipal units want to remind residents that this is a time in which we need to come together and think about each other.
-Helping our neighbors and those most vulnerable, along with our personal safety is important.
+The municipal units will continue to operate and provide the essential services to its residents.
+We urge residents to check with their local unit to understand which services will continue and in which manner they will be served.We want to remind our residents that this is a time in which we need to come together and think about each other.
+Helping our neighbors and those most vulnerable, along with our personal safety is necessary.
 There is no doubt that these challenging times can cause anxiety and stress but there is no need to panic.
 The residents of Shelburne County are resilient, considerate and supportive which will all help make the best of this situation.
 Please stay home when you can, wash your hands often and practice physical distancing of 2 metres or 6 feet.
 Stay Safe!

 Finally, being prepared and staying informed is vital and we encourage everyone to continually visit https://novascotia.ca/coronavirus for up to date information.